A.P. White Campus

 which is in the Kentucky Heartland - a region synonymous with

 outdoor recreation, camping, boating and hiking.
-Lindsey Wilson is
+The LWC A.P.
+White

-one of the largest man-made lakes in the world; Mammoth Cave, one
+Cumberland, one of the largest man-made lakes in the world; Mammoth

-of the Seven Wonders of the World; Green River Lake and Reservoir;
+Cave, one of the Seven Wonders of the World; Green River Lake and

-and Cumberland Falls, Kentucky's highest waterfall and the only
+Reservoir; and Cumberland Falls, Kentucky's highest waterfall and

-spot in the Western Hemisphere that produces a "moonbow."
+the only spot in the Western Hemisphere that produces a

 Columbia, the county seat of Adair County, has a population of

 about 4,500.
-Adair County's primary industry is agriculture and
+Adair County's primary industries are agriculture and

 light manufacturing.
 Columbia offers students a variety of shops,